 Blood bag manufacturers or external laboratories may be required for chemical analysis of plasticisers.
 The chosen methodology will be specific to the plasticiser under investigation, but likely to be by liquid chromatography-mass spectrometry.
-It is important to have a validated analytical method for the detection of the plasticiser land its major metabolites.
+It is important to have a validated analytical method for the detection of the plasticiser(s), with high sensitivity for the plasticiser and its major metabolites.
 Advice can be sought from manufacturers, SACBC and peer-reviewed literature.
 It is important to consider metabolites that may also influence product quality and may have toxicological effects.
 Concentrations in the supernatant (and cellular content for red cells and platelets) should be measured at the beginning, during and at end of storage to assess leaching and potential patient exposure.
 Consideration must be given to the effects of irradiation on the bag and subsequent leaching potential.
-Suppliers must undertake toxicology studies as part of CE/UKCA/UKNI Markingmarking.
+Suppliers must undertake toxicology studies as part of CE/UKCA/UKNI marking.
 Suppliers must provide evidence of an independent review of toxicology data; this data will then be reviewed by SACBC.